 You know not your future until you know your past.

 Targeted taiohi wānanga are held annually – designed to invest in the personal development of our young people.
 Aimed at young people aged between 12-18 who connect into Wakatū Incorporation, the wānanga are focused on self-motivation, outdoor recreation, traditional values and identity.
 Each year we alternate between taitamawahine (young women) and taitama (young men), and in 2018, the taiohi wānanga is for young women.
-The wānanga will take place between 1-5 October 2018, and applications close on 31 May 2018.
+The wānanga will take place between 1-5 October 2018, and applications closed on 31 May 2018.
 Applications for 2019 will open in April 2019.

 Activities are marae-based and include an outdoor component in the Abel Tasman National Park.
 Activities include:

 - Te reo Māori